Vacation time

 Jury duty

-A paid absence for jury duty will be granted to any full-time employee who has been notified to serve.
-During this leave, employees will continue to be compensated their normal pay for up to seven workdays.
+Full-time employees called for jury duty will receive their normal pay for up to seven workdays while serving.
 An employee on jury duty is expected to report to work any day they are excused from jury duty.

 Upon receipt of the notice to serve jury duty, the employee should immediately notify us.
-Please bring your notice to serve when you request time off.
+Please provide your notice to serve when you request time off.

-If the jury duty falls at a time when the employee cannot be away from work, Gorilla 76 may request that the court allow the employee to choose a more convenient time to serve.
+If the jury duty falls at a time when the employee cannot be away from work, Gorilla 76 may request a deferral from the court.

 Medical and pregnancy leave